On Therapy

 This page is for the therapy-curious, therapy-considering, and therapy-skeptic.

-Let’s say you’ve read the “on the Foundations” page, and you are a person for whom your Old Self is beginning to unravel.
+Let’s say you’ve read the “On the Foundations” page, and you are a person for whom your Old Self is beginning to unravel.
 Let’s talk about how therapy can help.
 We’ll start with a little Q&A and move to types of therapy that I find helpful.

 Question One: “Why would I go to therapy?”